lmarkely/enron_fraud/README.md

 plt.show()
 ```

-Furthermore, PCA with `n_components=15` shows that to capture ~90% variance, we
+Furthermore, PCA shows that to capture ~90% variance, we
 need to keep the first 8 principal components (PCs).
 These PCs will be used in
 the following stages.
 We will later compare the performance of the
 algorithm with and without PCA.
 As there is no significantly dominant PC, we
 will skip plotting the PCA here.

 ```
 X_std = StandardScaler().fit_transform(X)